bk138/gromit-mpx/doc/architecture/decisions/0002-implement-graphics-object-store.md

 Maintaining a per-user (i.e. per device) undo system is complicated by the fact that an object can be "taken over" by another user by manipulating it.
 This is necessary to enable a truly collaborative workflow.
-At the same time, a user should only undo his/her own operations.
+At the same time, users should only undo their own operations.

 To solve this conflict, I propose the following system:

+- for each device, the `GdkSeat` is determined, since it links pointer and keyboard devices that belong together.

-- each device (i.e. user) contains an `GList` with `undo` and `redo` records.
+- for each `GdkSeat`, a `GromitSeat` which contains a `GList` of `undo` and `redo` records.
+The `GromitSeat`s are stored in a hash table in `GromitData` that associates the device with the seat.

 - `GromitData` is extended with an undo object store (`undo_objects`).